simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - SCPs - service control policies
     - centrally control service access from a single policy to child accounts
     - Overrides the child account's IAM
+    - Can be applied down to account level granularity
 - Can help automation of new accounts
     - Can create new accounts via Organizations, or invite existing accounts
 - Consolidated billing